kitkat119/bank_tech_test/README.md

 A practice tech test, in which I have practiced OOP and TTD.
 I have used the Single Responsibility Principle when breaking down the classes, as follows:

-__account__    - holds the balance and accepts deposits and withdrawals of money
+__Account__    - holds the balance and accepts deposits and withdrawals of money

-__accountList__   - stores the new accounts to its array and finds specific elements of that array
+__AccountList__   - stores the new accounts to its array and finds specific elements of that array

-__bank__    - allows creation of an account, lets the customer find their account in order to deposit/withdraw money and also request a statement.
+__Bank__    - allows creation of an account, lets the customer find their account in order to deposit/withdraw money and also request a statement.

-__printer__    - prints the statement
+__Printer__    - prints the statement

 __statement__    - holds the information contained in the statement

-__transaction__    - holds information about each transaction
+__Transaction__    - holds information about each transaction

-__transactionList__    - contains all instances of transaction
+__TransactionList__    - contains all instances of transaction

+#### To use:

-To use the program, enter the following in the command line:
+Enter the following in the command line:

 ```
 git clone https://github.com/kitkat119/bank_tech_test